danfuzz/samizdat/doc/language-guide/06-control.md

 ```

 This latter form is meant to make it easier to break out of
-a nested context in which there is an inner break context which
+a nested execution environment in which there is an inner break context which
 is to be skipped over.

 #### Early loop continuation